hashicorp/terraform-guides/operations/automation-script/README.md

     - Other values of $run_status cause the loop to repeat after a brief sleep.
 1. If $save_plan was set to "true" in the above loop, the script outputs and saves the plan log.
 1. If any apply was done, the script goes into a second loop to wait for the apply to finish, error, or be canceled.
-1. If and when the apply finishes, the script downloads the apply log and the new state file from before and after the apply.
+1. If and when the apply finishes, the script downloads the apply log, determines the state version ID, retrieves the outputs from the state version with that ID, and then downloads and prints the new state file.

 In addition to the loadAndRunWorkspace.sh script, this example includes the following files: